Chetopa–St. Paul USD 505

 Chetopa–St. Paul USD 505 is a public unified school district headquartered in Chetopa, Kansas, United States.
 The district includes the communities of Chetopa, St. Paul, and nearby rural areas.

+The school district is non-contiguous as the St. Paul portion of the district was once a part of Erie USD 101.
+The Parsons and Oswego districts split the two parts.
+St. Paul's portion is north of Parsons while Chetopa's is south of Oswego.

 Schools

 The school district operates the following schools: